 - Autofocus: The camera’s share the same dual pixel AF system with eye tracking autofocus

-- Storage: The R5 has CF Express slot and an SD card slot.
+- Storage: The R5 has a CF Express slot and an SD card slot.
 The R6 has two SD card slots.

 - Weather Sealing and Build: Both cameras are weather sealed, with the R5 offering slightly better weather sealing than the R6.
 In addition, the R5 has a more rugged all magnesium body that makes it a bit tougher and slightly heavier than the R6.